 Skip to main content

-1. Collect
+1. Connect

-Data enters the graph from multiple sources: Browser SDK — The primary data source for most teams.
+Data enters Outlit from multiple sources: Browser SDK — The primary data source for most teams.
 Once installed, it automatically captures pageviews, form submissions, engagement time, UTM attribution, and company enrichment via IP lookup.
 No additional code needed for these basics.
 This is the only way to get website visitor tracking — anonymous visit capture, auto-identification from forms, and pre-signup journey attribution.
 Server SDK — For backend events where users are already authenticated: subscription lifecycle events, API usage, report generation, and anything that happens outside the browser.

 Integrations